tonyg/racket-reloadable/README.md

 If automatic scanning is disabled, then calls to `reload!` will be the only way to make code reloading happen.

+### Reload hooks

+You can use `add-reload-hook!` and `remove-reload-hook!` to install or remove a "reload hook", a nullary procedure to be called every time a reload completes, if that reload actually loaded any new or changed code.

 ## Copyright and License

 Copyright &copy; 2014 Tony Garnock-Jones